American Forts: East

 (1828 - 1845), Portage FORT WIKI

 A Federal fort.
 Only the Surgeon's Quarters, restored in the 1940's, remain today.
-It was originally built in 1819 as a portage house by François LeRoi.
+This was originally built in 1819 as a portage house by François LeRoi.
 The fort's stockade was not built until 1832 during the Black Hawk War.
 The fort was later abandoned, and was burned in 1856.
 Located at 1824 State Highway 33.
 Admission fee.
 Camp McKown (1840) was located adjacent to the fort.
 The extant Garrison School (1850 - 1960) is also located here.

 Of interest nearby is the restored Winnebago Indian Agency (1832), located at 1490 Agency House Road.
 Admission fee.